sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 ![](./images/vb1.png)
 > Install the Ubuntu guest system on Virtualbox.
 Leaving the username and pwd by default is totally fine (the password is `changeme`).
 Check the addition iso so that the host/guest sharing folder and copyboard can be available later.
+Note that the addition iso should be available in the root directory of your VirtualBox once you installed it.

 ![](./images/vb1_1.png)
 > Specify the hardware for the guest system according to your host system.
 Usually 8G and 1/4 of your CPUs are enough.